 Does this Mean the Bubble Will Burst?

-First, the increase in yields – if it occurs – is likely to occur slowly over an extended period of time, rather than in a short, explosive move such as the bursting of the dot.com bubble.
+First, the increase in yields – if it occurs – is likely to occur over an extended period of time, rather than in a short, explosive move such as the bursting of the dot.com bubble.

 Second, the history of Japan's bond market may provide some pause for the many pundits who have a negative outlook on U.S. Treasuries.
 A look at Japan shows a similar story to what occurred here in the United States: a financial crisis brought about by a crash in the property market, followed by an extended period of slow growth and a central bank policy featuring near-zero interest rates and subsequent quantitative easing.
 And, as is the case in the United States today, the 10-year bond yield dropped below 2%.
 Unlike the United States, however - where all of this has occurred in the past four-plus years - Japan experienced these events the 1990s.
 The drop in Japan's 10-year below 2% occurred in late 1997, and it hasn’t regained this level for more than a brief interval since then.
-As of January 2013, Today, it continues to offer a yield below 1% - just as it did 15 years ago.
+As of spring 2014, it continues to offer a yield below 1% - just as it did 15 years ago.

 Also, in an article title "Bonds: Born to Be Mild" on the commentary website SeekingAlpha.com, AllianceBernstein fixed income chief Douglas J. Peebles noted, "Increased bond buying by insurance companies and private-sector defined-benefit plans could also temper the pace at which bond yields rise."
 In other words, higher yield would drive renewed demand for bonds, moderating the impact of any sell-off.